cmsc240-f23/cmsc240-f23.github.io/guides/vscode-git.md

 ```
 git add file.txt        #add a file to the commit
 git commit -m "message" #perform the commit with the commit message
-git push                #push the commit to github
+git push                #push the commit to GitHub
 ```

 If you want to add all the files that have been modified and commit all at once, use the following